-Dr. Keeanga-Yamahtta Taylor is one of the most well-known African-Americans intellectuals today.
+Dr. Keeanga-Yamahtta Taylor is one of the most well-known left-wing intellectuals in the United States today.
 The author of From #BlackLivesMatter to Black Liberation and columnist at Jacobin Magazine regularly speaks and writes about the black freedom struggle, economic equality, and contemporary social movements, reaching hundreds of thousands of readers and proving to be a decisive influence on the growing socialist movement in the United States.
 She visited the Rosa-Luxemburg-Stiftung in June 2019 to give a Luxemburg Lecture at Berlin's Haus der Kulturen der Welt jointly hosted by the Humboldt University’s W.E.B.
 DuBois Distinguished Lecture series.
 After the event she sat down with Loren Balhorn to discuss the US under President Trump, the state of the Black Lives Matter movement, and challenges facing the nascent American Left.

 Donald Trump has now been president for over two years.
 Despite some impressive showings of opposition like the Women’s March, Black Lives Matter appears to have dwindled while Trump’s demagoguery, open racism and sexism are increasingly normalized.
 What have the effects been on US public life since his election?
 Why hasn’t the resistance been bigger?

 Trump has been the disaster that everyone thought he would be.
 Every day there is a new scandal, a new law, some new horrible thing that comes out of the White House.
 That kept people off balance for the first year, but then it started to lapse into the normalization of the absurd.